bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 - **Remote Areas**: Hybrids and ICE vehicles remain the better choice for remote and rugged terrain where charging infrastructure is lacking.
 - **Repurposing Old Vehicles**: For city commuting, converting older ICE vehicles into electric ones is a sustainable option that allows owners to continue using their existing cars in a more environmentally friendly way.

-## Criticism of Government Policies on ICE Vehicles
+## Not so thought out Government Policies on ICE Vehicles

 As India continues its push towards greener transportation, the government has implemented a 15-year restriction policy on ICE vehicles.
 The idea is to reduce pollution and encourage the adoption of newer, cleaner technologies.
 However, this policy is not without its drawbacks, particularly for the average consumer who may find themselves forced to retire their vehicle earlier than anticipated.